VTrott/CommunityResourceMap/README.md

 - **Delete Places**: Safe deletion with confirmation
 - **Category Assignment**: Assign multiple categories to places
 - **Status Management**: Mark places as active or inactive
+- **Places Import**: Import verified places from OpenStreetMap with one click

 ### Category System
 - **Category Selection**: Multi-select category picker in forms